Your guide to duck shooting season in the UK

-If you’re interested in duck shooting, there are several things you need to know before you head out on your first shoot.
-This blog will look at the different types of ducks you can shoot in the UK, tips on how to shoot them, and answer some of the most commonly asked questions.
+Before the start of the duck shooting season in the UK, it helps to prepare before you head out on your first shoot.
+This blog will look at when the shooting season runs, the different types of ducks you can shoot in the UK, tips on how to shoot them, and answer some of the most commonly asked questions.

 Types of ducks you can shoot in the UK

-As a beginner in duck shooting, it helps to know what ducks you can shoot and where you can find them.
+As a beginner in duck shooting, it's helpful to know which ducks you can shoot and where to find them.
 Most of the ducks in this list typically see an increase in population during the winter, when many migrate to the UK, so you can expect to be shooting in cold weather.
 Below, we’ve listed several breeds of duck that you can shoot across the UK:

 Mallard